27 Vegetable Garden Ideas To Grow More Food

 If you’ve got a paved courtyard that doesn’t get much use why not pull up some pavers and plant some herbs in the soil.
 Group your plants on their watering requirements to make maintenance easier later on.
 I like to put mint and other water loving herbs right under my garden tap so they get a little extra water from the drips.

-Pro tip: When choosing your herbs look for ground cover varieties.
-Plant low growing herbs such as ground covering thyme, oregano and marjoram in high traffic areas.
+Pro tip: When choosing your herbs look for groundcover varieties.
+Plant low growing herbs such as oregano and marjoram in high traffic areas.
 These herbs can handle the occasional misplaced foot or wheel barrow tyre.
 Plant taller herbs like rosemary closer to walls to they are out of the way.

 Recycled Pallet Garden

-There’s plenty of shipping pallets available for free or almost no cost.
-They make great vertical gardens and are create neat looking rows for lettuce and salad greens.
+There are plenty of shipping pallets available for free or at almost no cost.
+They make great vertical gardens and create neat-looking rows for lettuce and salad greens.
 Just be sure to only use pallets that haven’t been treated and that aren’t covered in chemicals or oils.

 Chicken Tractor